zephyr-data-specs/GMNS/Small_Network_Examples/TOD_Examples/CT_Ave.md

 This example is a stretch of Connecticut Avenue in NW Washington, DC.
 It demonstrates lane Time of Day (TOD) attributes.

-Street view of Connecticut Ave:
+Street view of Connecticut Ave with Lanes labelled with Lane_IDs:

 ![Street view of CT Ave](https://github.com/zephyr-data-specs/GMNS/blob/updates/Images/CT_Ave_1.png)